Kristina01111000/notesforresume/README.md

 		- brand and messaging
 		- sales plan
 		- pricing - bulleted
+			- sign up for email lists to learn other peoples pricing, business model
 	- finish operations section
 - research help linked in document, also the talk